MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/emea-multiple-vat-registration-numbers.md

 2. Go to **Tax** \> **Setup** \> **Tax configuration** \> **Tax calculation parameters**, and turn on the **Enable advanced tax calculation** option.

 > [!NOTE]
-> In the 10.0.39 update, this feature can no longer be enabled through feature management and is now controlled by the **Support multiple VAT registration numbers** parameter on the **Tax calculation parameters** page.
+> In the 10.0.39 update, this feature can no longer be enabled through Feature management.
+It's now controlled by the **Support multiple VAT registration numbers** parameter on the **Tax calculation parameters** page.

 ## Set up a VAT ID for a legal entity, customers, and vendors